asynkron/protoactor-website/hugo/content/docs/cluster/db-identity-lookup.md

 ## Async Semaphore

-To avoid too many parallel calls to the databse, that might potentially kill database or resulted in client's timeouts, it was needed to introduce mechanism that limits concurrency.
-Proto.Actor has own implementation of [AsyncSemaphore](https://github.com/asynkron/protoactor-dotnet/blob/dev/src/Proto.Actor/Utils/AsyncSemaphore.cs#L12) that protects before that.
+To avoid too many parallel calls to the database, that might potentially kill it or cause client timeouts, it can be needed to introduce a mechanism that limits concurrency.
+Proto.Actor has own implementation of [AsyncSemaphore](https://github.com/asynkron/protoactor-dotnet/blob/dev/src/Proto.Actor/Utils/AsyncSemaphore.cs#L12) that protects against that.
 DB storage implementations have a parameter that controls concurrency level.

 ## Redis implementaion